prosociallearnEU/cf-nodejs-client/README.md

 # Testing

-This project has a test suite to ensure the reability of this project.
+This project has a test suite to ensure the readability of this project.
 Take a look the [Tests cases](https://github.com/jabrena/cf-nodejs-client/tree/master/test/) developed with [Mocha](https://mochajs.org/) & [Chai](http://chaijs.com/api/bdd/) to understand some stuff about [Cloud Foundry](https://www.cloudfoundry.org/)  and the usage of this client.
 Besides, the project has invested some amount of time in testing phase to be the code with a nice coverage level.

 The development has been tested with: